d-ghale/Introduction_to_DataScience/README.md

 # Introduction_to_DataScience
-This repository contains projects I worked on for Introduction to Data Science Class
+This repository contains four projects that I did as part of Introduction to Data Science class.
+Project 1 through 3 are my independent projects and the capstone project is a group project.